barrowts/nw-logback/README.md

 - Logback Jar files
 - SAP NW Logging API Jar

 The logback jar files are sourced from maven central by gradle.
-However the SAP jar files are not stored in a publically accessible repository.
-Clone the git repo at [https://bitbucket.org/barrowts/sap-nw-jars](https://bitbucket.org/barrowts/sap-nw-jars) and follow its instructions for installing into local maven repo.
+However the SAP jar logging file is not stored in a publicly accessible repository.
+Install them into your local maven using the following command, changing the version as desired.

+	mvn install:install-file /
+		-Dfile="sap.com~tc~logging~java~impl.jar" /
+		-DgroupId="com.sap.pi" /
+		-DartifactId="sap.com-tc-logging-java-impl" /
+		-Dversion="7.31" /
+		-Dpackaging=jar

 ## Local Maven Repo Install ##